What Happens If You Total a Car That Isn't Paid Off?

 A car is considered totaled when an insurance company decides that it will cost more to repair than it is worth.
 State requirements differ, but the damage will almost always have to be more than 60% of the car’s actual cash value.

 In this case, your car will be deemed a total loss and you will receive an insurance payout, minus your deductible.

 The payout will cover the car’s cash value just before the accident up to your policy limit.
 For instance, if the actual cash value of your totaled vehicle is $20,000 and you have a $1,000 deductible, you will receive $19,000 as your payout.

-In situations where a totaled car isn’t fully paid off, your insurance company will either give the payout directly to your lender or make out a cheque for you to sign off to your lender.
+In situations where a financed car is totaled, and isn’t fully paid off, your insurance company will either give the payout directly to your lender or make out a cheque for you to sign off to your lender.